Round Bottom Background

 OPTION 1

 You and your spouse can agree on the terms of child custody and present a parenting plan to the court for approval.
-Kansas law includes a presumption that a custody arrangement agreed upon by both parents is in the best interest of the child, although the court can rule otherwise.
-Agreeing to a child custody arrangement is the fastest, least expensive, and less painful option, and advice from an attorney can help you keep the conversation productive and on track.
+Kansas law presumes that a custody arrangement agreed upon by both parents is in the child's best interest, though the court may rule otherwise.
+Agreeing to a child custody arrangement is the fastest, least expensive, and least painful option, and advice from an attorney can help you keep the conversation productive and on track.

 OPTION 2

-If you and your spouse cannot agree to terms on an agreement, the court will create an agreement or order you to work toward an agreement in mediation.
-Your family law attorney can help you present your views on establishing what you believe is in the best interest of your children.
+If you and your spouse cannot agree on the terms of an agreement, the court will create an agreement or order you to work toward a mediation agreement.
+Your family law attorney can help you present your views on what you believe is in your children's best interest.

 LEGAL CUSTODY VS. RESIDENTIAL CUSTODY

-Legal custody refers to the assignment of responsibilities for making decisions regarding education, healthcare, religion, and other major life issues.
+Legal custody refers to the assignment of responsibilities for making decisions regarding education, healthcare, religion, and other major life issues affecting the child.

 TYPES OF CUSTODY